dwillis/systems-for-reporting/syllabus.md

 *Peer assessments - 10%*

 Twice during the semester, your fellow group members will be asked to provide an assessment of your contributions to the group's progress.
 The first evaluation, which will be around the midpoint, will not be graded but you will receive their comments anonymously to help you know how you are doing.
-The second, due at the end of the course, will be graded.
+The second, due at the end of the course, will be graded and will account for 10 percent of your grade.
 On both occasions, you also will provide a self-evaluation.

 There is *no final exam* for this course; groups will present their final projects.